-- Ext3 journaling filesystem,

-- the ISO 9660 filesystem for CD-ROM drives,

-- The process file system, procfs (/proc), provides access to the process image of each process on the machine as if the process were a "file".
+- Ext3 journaling filesystem, - the ISO 9660 filesystem for CD-ROM drives and DVD drives, - The process file system, procfs (/proc), provides access to the process image of each process on the machine as if the process were a "file".
 Process access decisions are enforced by DAC attributes inferred from the underlying process' DAC attributes.